 Truth be told, projects cannot be willed into existence.
-It takes more than a good idea and drive to make it happen for a project to succeed.
+It takes more than a good idea and drive to manage projects, achieve strategic goals, and deliver the project successfully.

-There are tons of project management strategies out there, but these five strategies are designed to help you boost your chances for success on each and every project.
+We’ve compiled five project management strategies to help you boost your chances for success on each and every project.

 What is project management?

-The definition of project management is how to organize people, resources, and processes to achieve a goal with a defined beginning and end .
+Project management describes the efforts for organizing key stakeholders, resources, and processes to achieve a goal with a defined beginning and end.
 Successful project management takes a lot of organization, clarity on goals, and clear commitment to those goals from everyone involved.

-Avoiding those pitfalls and keeping your projects on track is about following a project management process.
-Even as new trends change how we handle the job, the process remains the same:
+Avoiding pitfalls and keeping your projects on track is about following a clear work breakdown structure.
+Even as changes arise, the overall process remains the same:

 Your project goal is only wishful thinking until you define the strategies you’ll use to take your project from an idea to a finished product.
 97% of organizations know that project management is critical to business performance and success, according to a PwC study.